 Imagine yourself as a guy who has only a fraction of the insecurities you now have.
 Imagine yourself as a guy who isn’t afraid of doing hard, uncomfortable things.
 Imagine yourself as a man of value who constantly gets tougher through self-imposed challenges.

 Would it be, paradoxically, easier?

 Would you do things you’ve never imagined you could do?

 Would things that are currently out of your reach be completely normal and comfortable?

 Would you be better equipped to deal with setbacks?

 And on that note, let’s end this article.
 I hope that my take on the quote made you think and hopefully encouraged you to develop a healthier balance between comfort and discomfort.

-If you want to get more advice on how to be become a better man through exploring the edges of your comfort zone, sign up for a free weekly Discomfort Club newsletter.
+If you want to get more advice on how to become a better man through exploring the edges of your comfort zone, sign up for a free weekly Discomfort Club newsletter.
 Enter your email address below: